 How do I qualify for the enhanced rate?

-- Being currently certified in Infant and Child CPR and First Aid;
+- Being currently certified in Infant and Child CPR and First Aid

-- Having a current Food Handler's permit;
+- Having a current

-To be added to the Oregon Registry you must submit an application and proof you've completed the first three requirements.
+To be added to the Oregon Registry, submit an application and proof you've completed the first three requirements.

 How do I get a higher rate for children with special needs?

-Children with Special Needs
+Special Needs Rate

 Providers may be reimbursed at the special needs rate when they care for children or youth with disabilities.
 This higher rate offers families more child care options in their area.
 The need must be verified.
-The “Special Need Child Care Rate Request
+The

-” form (DHS 7486) is not required but can be a helpful tool for parents to know what they should provide as verification.
+form (DHS 7486) is not required but can be a helpful tool for parents to know what they should provide as verification.

-Important: Providers may not charge families receiving help from ODHS more than they charge private pay families.
-Providers may not charge a higher fee or add charges solely because a child has a disability or other special needs.
+Providers can't charge families receiving help from ODHS a higher rate than what you charge private pay families.
+Providers can't charge a higher fee or add charges solely because a child has a disability or other special needs.
 Here is more information about the